Create jobs

 --parallelism The maximum number of tasks that can execute in parallel.
 By default, tasks will be started as quickly as possible in parallel.
 Refer to Parallelism for the range of values.

 --execute-now If set, immediately after the job is created, a job execution is started.
-Equivalent to calling gcloud beta run jobs create followed by gcloud beta run jobs execute.
+Equivalent to calling gcloud run jobs create followed by gcloud run jobs execute.

 2. Wait for the job creation to finish.
-Upon successful completion, a success message is displayed
+You'll see a success message upon a successful completion.

 3. To execute the job see execute jobs or execute jobs on a schedule.